ddrous/visual-fluids/README.md

     NB: _It is advised to run the above command from the location of the `manta2vdb.py` script._

 6. Open Blender, press `Shift + A`, then `Volumes`, then `import OpenVDB` to load your volumetric scene files.
 To make awesome renderings, follow [Nils Thuerey's video](https://youtu.be/xI1ARz4ZSQU).
 That's all folks, ENJOY !

+## Warnings when installing MPI4JAX in a Conda environment
+- Install `x86_64-linux-gnu` on Conda: `conda install -c anaconda gcc_linux-64`
+- Don't install `mpich-mpicc` with conda.
+If need be, uninstall it: `conda uninstall -c conda-forge mpich-mpicc`
+- Install MPI system-wide (e.g. on Ubuntu): `sudo apt install mpich`
+- Remember to set the `MPICC` path to the system's:  `env MPICC=/usr/bin/mpicc`